History of computer animation: Computer animation expands in film and TV

-Flocking

 Flocking is the behavior exhibited when a group of birds (or other animals) move together in a flock.
-A mathematical model of flocking behavior was first simulated on a computer in 1986 by Craig Reynolds, and soon found its use in animation.
+A mathematical model of flocking behavior was first simulated on a computer in 1986 by Craig Reynolds, and soon found its use in animation, beginning with Stanley and Stella in: Breaking the Ice.
 Jurassic Park notably featured flocking, and brought it to widespread attention by mentioning it in the actual script.
 Other early uses were the flocking bats in Tim Burton's Batman Returns (1992), and the wildebeest stampede in Disney's The Lion King (1994).

 With improving hardware, lower costs, and an ever-increasing range of software tools, CGI techniques were soon rapidly taken up in both film and television production.

 In 1993, J. Michael Straczynski's Babylon 5 became the first major television series to use CGI as the primary method for their visual effects (rather than using hand-built models), followed later the same year by Rockne S. O'Bannon's SeaQuest DSV.

-Also the same year, the French company Studio Fantome produced the first full-length completely computer animated TV series, Insektors (26×13'), though they also produced an even earlier all 3D short series, Geometric Fables (50 x 5') in 1991.
+Also the same year, the French company Studio Fantome produced the first full-length completely computer-animated TV series, Insektors (26×13'), though they also produced an even earlier all 3-D short series, Geometric Fables (50 x 5') in 1991.
 A little later, in 1994, the Canadian TV CGI series ReBoot (48×23') was aired, produced by Mainframe Entertainment and Alliance Atlantis Communications, two companies that also created Beast Wars: Transformers which was released 2 years after ReBoot.

-In 1995, there came the first fully computer-animation feature film, Disney-Pixar's Toy Story, which was a huge commercial success.
+In 1995, there came the first fully computer-animated feature film, Disney-Pixar's Toy Story, which was a huge commercial success.
 This film was directed by John Lasseter, a co-founder of Pixar, and former Disney animator, who started at Pixar with short movies such as Luxo Jr. (1986), Red's Dream (1987), and Tin Toy (1988), which was also the first computer-generated animated short film to win an Academy Award.
 Then, after some long negotiations between Disney and Pixar, a partnership deal was agreed in 1991 with the aim of producing a full feature movie, and Toy Story was the result.

 The following years saw a greatly increased uptake of digital animation techniques, with many new studios going into production, and existing companies making a transition from traditional techniques to CGI.
 Between 1995 and 2005 in the US, the average effects budget for a wide-release feature film leapt from $5 million to $40 million.
 According to Hutch Parker, President of Production at 20th Century Fox, As of 2005, "50 percent of feature films have significant effects.
 They're a character in the movie."
 However, CGI has made up for the expenditures by grossing over 20% more than their real-life counterparts, and by the early 2000s, computer-generated imagery had become the dominant form of special effects.